 9. What will my child learn?

 The goal is to ensure children develop appropriate literacy, math, critical thinking and social skills to help them succeed in preschool and make a smooth transition to kindergarten.
-Children learn these skills by interacting with the teacher, their peers, and in addition to exposure to the High/Scope Curriculum Framework which focuses on promoting STEAM (Science, Technology, Education, Arts and Mathematics) learning.
-In addition, the Little Treasures literacy curriculum helps to develop each child’s reading and writing skills and prepares them for the Treasures reading and language arts program used in Pittsburgh Public Schools.
+Children learn these skills by interacting with the teacher, their peers, and in addition to exposure to the Big Day for Pre-K Curriculum Framework which focuses on promoting STEAM (Science, Technology, Education, Arts and Mathematics) learning.

 10. What other services are available through the Early Childhood Program?

 Nutrition: Children receive breakfast and lunch each day.
 The meals meet one-third to two-thirds of their daily nutritional needs.

 Health: Health consultants work with the program to provide initial screenings to children and referrals are provided to families to receive follow-up care for the child when health concerns have been identified.

 Mental Health/Disabilities: A network of support services is available to provide early identification and remediation services for children with special needs.
 Mental health professionals provide training to staff and parents to help increase awareness of early diagnosis and treatment of mental health or disability concerns.

 Social Services: A network of information, referrals, emergency assistance and crisis intervention services are available to all families as needed.
 Social service support staff provide outreach services to families through collaboration with community organizations and encourage parent participation through program volunteerism.